Andrew MacLeod: Business

 Between 2010 and 2012, MacLeod served as CEO of the Committee for Melbourne, an independent network of Melbourne leaders working for Melbourne's liveability and economic prosperity.
 He also served as General Manager Community, Communications and External Relations for global giant Rio Tinto.
 From 2013 to 2019 Macleod was a member of the management board of New York-based Cornerstone Capital.
 He was Chairman of Griffin Law, a Non-Executive Director at Burnham Global, a member of the Audit and Risk Committee at Risk Advisory Group, and a senior advisor to UK based Critical Resource.
 He is a graduate member of the Australian Institute of Company Directors.

 Academic

-He served as a visiting professor at King's College London and was an Adjunct Senior Lecturer at the University of Tasmania Law School.
+MacLeod is Chief of Staff at King Abdullah University of Science and Technology (KAUST) in Saudi Arabia, and a visiting professor at King's College London.
+He was an Adjunct Senior Lecturer at the University of Tasmania Law School.
 He is a Vice Chancellor's Distinguished Fellow at Deakin University and formerly sat on the Council at Keele University.